 This section sets forth guidelines concerning the appropriate use of TUC's voice-mail, e-mail and computer systems.

 - Since voice-mail and e-mail messages, as well as other computer-stored data, are considered business records and may be electronically retrieved, even after you “delete” them, nothing should be included in a voice-mail or e-mail message that you would not consider putting in a written memorandum.

 - Employees should delete unwanted voice-mail and e-mail messages as soon as practical and should log off when not using the computer system.

 - Employees should exercise good judgment in the use of e-mail distribution lists; these lists are developed for the convenience of the addressees and unnecessary or frivolous messages should not be sent.

 - Employees should not use a password, access a file, or retrieve or download any stored communication without express authorization.
 You also should not send e-mail or other communications that mask your identity or indicate that someone else sent them, and you should never access another employee’s voicemail, e-mail, or computer systems without express authorization.

-- Employees may not install any software on TUC computer systems without the prior authorization of TUC's Chief Financial Officer.
+- Employees may not install any software on TUC computer systems without the prior authorization of TUC’s Chief Financial Officer or their designee.

 - TUC’s voice-mail, e-mail and computer systems, including the internet, must not be used for the following purposes: